shalladeen/shalladeen/README.md

 # Hi there, I'm Shawna!

-I'm a first-year software engineering student with a passion for creating apps, working with databases, and tinkering with arduino.
-I thrive on learning and exploring the vast world of software development, constantly seeking new challenges and opportunities to expand my skills.

-🌱 Outside of coding, I'm either gaming, reading, or at the gym
+👋 I’m a first-year Software Engineering student passionate about building dynamic user interfaces and rich web experiences using React.
+I love the creativity involved in frontend development and am equally fascinated by the power of backend technologies, aiming to become a proficient full-stack developer. 🚀

+🌐 While I enjoy crafting responsive React projects and delving into databases, I'm also keen on exploring new technologies and pushing the boundaries of what I can create.
+Whether it's tinkering with Arduino or integrating APIs, I'm all about adding functionality and flair to my applications.

+🎮 When I'm not coding, you can find me gaming, reading, or at the gym.
+I'm always on the lookout for new challenges and ways to enhance my skills.